TheTimbreNetwork/contract/README.md

 ## Usage

-Our product is currently in Beta and if you'd like access or have any questions or suggestions please me on Twitter (https://twitter.com/arshaan_b).
+Our product is currently in Beta and if you'd like access or have any questions or suggestions please contact me on Twitter (https://twitter.com/arshaan_b).

 ## Support